99Mariana/Understanding-SAP-ABAP/Data_Handling_Process.md

 In this section, we will explore the `COMMIT` and `ROLLBACK` statements.
 These transactions are crucial for maintaining data integrity and preventing data inconsistencies, especially when multiple operations depend on each other.
 For example, when updating a customer's information and related billing data, transactions ensure that either both updates succeed or neither does.

+Both statements include ISU functions( `DB_COMMIT`, `DB_ROLLBACK` ) that can achieve the same goals as the simple `COMMIT` and `ROLLBACK` commands.
+These functions can be very useful in processes that use a `CURSOR`, for instance, because the `COMMIT` and `ROLLBACK` commands inherently close the `CURSOR`, whereas the ISU functions do not.

 #### COMMIT
 The `COMMIT` command is responsible for saving all changes made during the transaction to the database permanently.